engooyen/majel/README.md

 **Reference for ship characters.**

+`!ship actions` - Lists the stations and the name of the actions that can be performed at that station.

 `!ship minor actions` - The minor actions the PC can perform.

-`!ship actions` - Lists the stations and the name of the actions that can be performed at that station.

-`!ship [action]` - Details of a ship action.
-See `!ship actions` for possible actions.
+`!ship [action or minor action or station]` - Details of a ship action by name.
+See `!ship actions` or `!ship minor actions` for possible actions.

 `!ship attack properties` - Attack properties of a ship attack.

-**Character Sheets**

-`!traits` - Displays players available.

-`!traits [player]` - Displays character traits.
-Player can be listed with above command.
-Partial name is ok.

-`!stats` - Displays players available.

-`!stats [player]` - Displays players attributes/disciplines or systems/departments.
-Player can be listed with above command.
-Partial name is ok.

-`!disciplines` - Displays players available.

-`!disciplines [player]` - Displays players disciplines.
-Player can be listed with above command.
-Partial name is ok.

-`!values` - Displays players available.

-`!values [player]` - Displays players values.
-Player can be listed with above command.
-Partial name is ok.

-`!talents` - Displays players available.

-`!talents [player]` - Displays players talents.
-Player can be listed with above command.
-Partial name is ok.

-`!all` - Displays players available.

-`!all [player]` - Displays full character sheet.
-Player can be listed with above command.
-Partial name is ok.
+# Developer Setup

+To install the required dependencies.

+`npm install`

+Ensure 'token' is set somewhere in your environment.
+Easiest option is to use a .env file with:

+`token=ADD YOUR AUTH TOKEN HERE`

+Start your bot.

+`nodemon .`

+# Hosting Options

+On your computer, needs to be on at least during the game session if not all the time.
+I initially hosted Majel on a Raspberry PI.

+You can also deploy to AWS free tier, which is my current solution.

 # Contributers